ebezzam/LenslessClassification/README.md

 In the `notebooks` folder:

-- `compare_mnist.ipynb`: compare performance of different cameras, architectures, dimensions on handwritten digit classification (MNIST).
+- `1_mnist.ipynb`: compare performance of different cameras, architectures, dimensions on handwritten digit classification (MNIST).
-- `compare_celeba.ipynb`: compare performance of different cameras and dimensions on face attribute classification (CelebA).
+- `2_celeba.ipynb`: compare performance of different cameras and dimensions on face attribute classification (CelebA).
-- `compare_cifar10.ipynb`: compare performance of different cameras and dimensions on face attribute classification (CelebA).
+- `3_cifar10.ipynb`: compare performance of different cameras and dimensions on face attribute classification (CelebA).
-- `convex_optimization_attack.ipynb`: visualize examples of convex optimization-based attack.
+- `4_convex_optimization_attack.ipynb`: visualize examples of convex optimization-based attack.
-- `plaintext_generator.ipynb`: compare performance when varying number of plaintext attacks and number of varying masks.
+- `5_plaintext_generator.ipynb`: compare performance when varying number of plaintext attacks and number of varying masks.

 TODO:
 - making MLS mask -> convert as script